tenda-dev/siremis/misc/docker/README.md

   * http://kb.asipto.com/siremis:install51x:main#database_configuration

-The use an web browser and navigate to:
+Then use a web browser and navigate to:

   * http://127.0.0.1/siremis/